-The Commissioner supports an inclusive and harmonious society where everyone, especially children and young people, have a strong sense of belonging, where they can participate and contribute fully in all aspects of life, and can achieve their goals.
+The Commissioner supports an inclusive and harmonious society where everyone, especially children and young people, has a strong sense of belonging, where they can participate and contribute fully in all aspects of life, and can achieve their goals.

-The Commissioner has a legislative requirement to give priority to, and have a special regard for, the interests and needs of Aboriginal and Torres Strait Islander children and young people and children and young people who are vulnerable or disadvantaged for any reason.
+The Commissioner has a legislative requirement to give priority to, and have a special regard for, the interests and needs of Aboriginal and Torres Strait Islander children and young people, and children and young people who are vulnerable or disadvantaged for any reason.

 Reconciliation Action Plan

-All work undertaken by the Commissioner is underpinned by the legislative requirement to have special regard for Aboriginal and Torres Strait Islander children and young people, which ensures that the principles identified within the Reconciliation Action Plan (RAP) are integrated into all office procedures and practices.
+All work undertaken by the Commissioner is underpinned by the legislative requirement to have special regard for Aboriginal and Torres Strait Islander children and young people, which ensures that the principles identified in the Reconciliation Action Plan (RAP) are integrated into all office procedures and practices.
 These include: